ChrisCooper/QcumberD/readme.md

 And hopefully it just works!

-The database will be empty, so no courses are present on your development setup.
+The database will be empty, so no courses will be present on your setup.

 8. Scrape Course Data